 MASH was a hit and so, in what would prove to be one of Altman’s trademarks, he went and did something completely different with his creative freedom.
 And not only is this one different, it’s one of the most patently hard to describe motion pictures ever made.
 Something is going on here, but what exactly, is hard to nail down.

-It is an essay of sorts on the nature of the birdlike in man and vice versa, addressing issues of freedom and subordination, utilizing a tactic that would become very common in Altman’s work: looking at ways of life as metaphorical or symbolic of a greater theme.
+It is an of sorts on the nature of the birdlike in man and vice versa, addressing issues of freedom and subordination, utilizing a tactic that would become very common in Altman’s work: looking at ways of life as metaphorical or symbolic of a greater theme.
 The bird motif is laid over a kooky comedy about cops investigating a series of murders in Houston and their eventual connection to a young man (the incomparable Bud Cort) constructing a set of wings in the Astrodome.

 There is an extended car chase sequence that parodies films like Vanishing Point and Bullitt.
 There are numerous visual and thematic references to The Wizard of Oz.
 There’s an extensive obsession with the ubiquity of bird shit.
 Authority is once again undermined in the form of bumbling cops and rampant racism amongst the higher powers of the film’s hierarchies.
 Sally Kellerman may just be a fallen angel, with scars on her back indicating where her wings used to be, serving as Brewster’s guardian.